 Our Gold, Silver and Hymnal Themed Christmas Tree is filled with vintage touches that are both thrifty and unique.
-I absolutely love our tree this year and I can’t wait to share all the details with you guys!
+I absolutely love our tree this holiday season, and I can’t wait to share all the details with you guys!

 Before I start talking about the decorations I chose for our gold, silver, and hymnal themed Christmas tree, I want to talk a little bit about the tree itself.
 I ordered it last year from a company called Puleo International, and it the most beautiful tree I have ever owned.